hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Your parson's hat and dress to me were new,
 >
-> And strange at first I could not believe 'twas you.
+> And strange at first I could not believe it was you.
 >
-> Chassee.
+> Chassée.
 That dress and hat are all my own design,
 >
 > There's not another in the town like mine;
 >